dongmeic/RTP/README.md

 # RTP data quality control
 ## Centerline road ownership comparison among street data sets

 The webmap [Centerlines by Owner](https://arcg.is/19naGy0) shows the results of the comparisons.
 Go to the Content column to select the specific layers for more information.
-The script [QC_centerlines.py](https://github.com/dongmeic/RTP/blob/main/data/QC_centerlines.py) lists the functions used to review the street data sets.
+The script [QC_centerlines.py](https://github.com/dongmeic/RTP/blob/main/data/QC_centerlines.py) lists the functions used to review and update the regional centerline network data.

 ### Data sources

 1) Central lane road centerlines from RLDGeo;

-2) Eugene street lines from the [City of Eugene Mapping HUB](https://mapping.eugene-or.gov/datasets/eugene-street-lines-hub/explore?location=44.063960%2C-123.125350%2C12.24&showTable=true), on June 2nd, 2021.
+2) Eugene street lines from the [City of Eugene Mapping HUB](https://mapping.eugene-or.gov/datasets/eugene-street-lines-hub/explore?location=44.063960%2C-123.125350%2C12.24&showTable=true), downloaded on June 2nd, 2021.

 3) Springfield streets from the Geodatabase *Springfield_Infrastructure_P*, access on June 8th, 2021.